Skip Navigation

 3. Workplace safety.

-4. Personal protective equipment (PPE)
+4. Personal protective equipment (PPE).

 Standard 2

-1. Chemical manufacturers provide a Safety Data Sheets (SDS) for each chemical they produce
+1. Chemical manufacturers provide a Safety Data Sheets (SDS) for each chemical they produce.

-2. Store chemicals in properly labeled containers.
+3. Store and dispose of chemicals in properly labeled containers.

 Standard 3